 Cool.
 I’ve always thought of the Southbank as being a bit maligned, even before the recent plans were announced.

-A lot of media people avoided it; magazines didn’t go there because it was so rinsed in the [Ipswich skateshop and clothing brand] ABD days.
+A lot of media people avoided it; magazines didn’t go there because it was so oversaturated with coverage in the [Ipswich skateshop and clothing brand] ABD days.
 You know how you can’t take the same photo twice and all that?
-That kind of killed the Southbank getting any long term coverage.
-It was more of a meeting place than anything else – skating from the Southbank into the city.
-If you speak to a lot of skateboarders who were around in the 90s, they’ll say the same thing about how they’d meet up at Southbank and from there you’d skate into the city because, at that time, the city wasn’t what it was like now; you couldn’t really skate there because you’d get busted all the time – security wouldn’t allow it.
+That kind of killed the Southbank getting any long-term coverage.
+It was more of a meeting place than anything else—skating from the Southbank into the city.
+If you speak to a lot of skateboarders who were around in the 90s, they’ll say the same thing about how they’d meet up at Southbank and from there you’d skate into the city because, at that time, the city wasn’t what it's like now—you couldn’t really skate there because you’d get busted all the time.

 What did the Southbank security do to stop you?

 When I first started skating they’d hose it down, making it so wet that you couldn’t skate.
 And the security guards would throw stones around all over the place, making it unskateable.
-Over the years the security got a bit more tolerant; the Festival Hall people realised that they couldn’t get rid of us.
-They tried their best to ruin it, though – they chopped into the paving slabs to stop people skating the smaller stairs by the National Film Theatre [now the BFI] entrance, and they put the bars up.
-But that didn’t stop people skating – they just...
+Over the years the security got a bit more tolerant and the Festival Hall people realized that they couldn’t get rid of us.
+They tried their best to ruin it, though—they chopped into the paving slabs to stop people skating the smaller stairs by the National Film Theater [now the British Film Institute] entrance, and they put the bars up.
+But that didn’t stop people from skating—they just…

 Found more inventive ways around it?